International Facility Management

 Exchange programmes are offered by the University of:

-At BUas you are trained to become an entrepreneurial professional.
+At BUas you are trained to become an entrepreneurial professional in facility management services.
 In all the professional bachelor’s programmes, you are given the opportunity to develop your entrepreneurial skills.
 You will be taught about entrepreneurship in courses specifically designed for this purpose.
 In your second year, you can take part in an Excellence Track in Entrepreneurship.

 And in the fourth year you can opt for a BUas-wide in Entrepreneurship, or you can even graduate in your own business!
 Perhaps, by that time, you already have a profitable business or have plans to start one?
 BUas Startup Support can help you.